sjbrown/1kfa/mod_guide_player.md

 # Welcome to Roleplaying

-A Thousand Faces of Adventure is a tool for telling a story.
-This story is written live by you and your friends, sitting around a table.
+Through you and your friends, A Thousand Faces of Adventure tells a story.
 This story is improvisational, interactive, and collaborative.

-The rewards for playing are laughter and excitement while you play, followed up with years of warm conversations that start with *"Remember that time we were playing A Thousand Faces of Adventure and..."*
+Playing A Thousand Faces of Adventure will brighten your table with laughter and excitement, and kindles a hearth to warm your friendships for years to come with recollections starting with *"Remember that time we were playing A Thousand Faces of Adventure and..."*

 <div class="note">